 I started a gratitude journal a year and a half ago after reading one thousand gifts.
 It’s not a favorite read of mine.
 I actually would not even recommend reading past the first chapter or two, but I learned some great lessons from it.
 Being grateful takes practice.

 I remember telling Jacob not too long ago that I feel like I am the most ungrateful person I know.
 I have a great life.
 I know it.
 But I find that I’m stopping myself from actually being able to enjoy life.
 A lot of times I tell myself that surely someone else deserves what I have because they will appreciate it more.
-I recently read a blog post about the act of receiving that made me realize that I have a real problem in receiving.
+I recently read a blog post (site is shut down now) about the act of receiving that made me realize that I have a real problem in receiving.
 From people.
 From life.
 From God.